 This course is open to Clearpath School of Herbal Medicine certificate path students who have successfully completed Second Level program, “Cultivating Community Herbalism.”
 Also by invitation (and interview) to qualifying advanced herbal students from other schools, herbalists and health-care practitioners who have not taken the Clearpath School program.

 Class One: Introduction/Setting the Tone.
 Creating safe, sharing space.
 Getting to know each other as fellow students and herbal clinicians.
-Chris Marano will set the tone and stage, bringing everyone on to the same page with a whirlwind review of herbalism, the ‘lenses’ we use to help in that effort (focus on Western, Chinese, Native American modalities), and the principles and protocols of being a practicing herbalist.
+Chris Marano will set the tone and stage, bringing everyone onto the same page with a whirlwind review of herbalism, the ‘lenses’ we use to help in that effort (focus on Western, Chinese, Native American modalities), and the principles and protocols of being a practicing herbalist with proper clinical herbalist training.
 Chris will also explain the flow of the course, and we will all figure out the details of the schedule.

 Class Two through Twelve: Group Clinic Experience.
 See explanation.
 NOTE: Chris will lead the first of these classes, and then pass the ‘baton’ to the next herbal practitioner in preparation for third class.